Ln11211/neural-networks/README.md

 ![image](https://github.com/Ln11211/neural-networks/assets/91385411/cdc52107-b509-46b2-9f10-b27c795169e7)

  A Deep computer vision model with the ability to identify the age of an Indian and classify them into one among the three age groups- Young, Old, Middle.
-The dataset I used for this Project is The Indian Movie Face database (IMFDB) by Shankar shetty et-al.[https://ieeexplore.ieee.org/document/6776225]
+The dataset I used for this Project is The Indian Movie Face database (IMFDB) by Shankar setty et-al.[https://ieeexplore.ieee.org/document/6776225]

 Link to the project folder:-[here](https://github.com/Ln11211/neural-networks/tree/main/Age%20detection)